dominicegginton/spinner/README.md

 let mySpinner = Spinner(.dots, "My Spinner", color: .cyan)
 ```
 #### Completion Types ✅
-Providing users with spinner completion type can be very useful, for example: 🤔 lets hope your task passes, calling `.succeed()` will stop the spinner and display a green ✔.
+Providing users with spinner completion type can be very useful, for example: 🤔 calling `.succeed()` will stop the spinner and display a green ✔.
 You may also want to provide the spinner with a final string to display to the user.
 ```swift
 mySpinner.succeed("Passed")
 ```